16. Debugging

 • Logic errors can be quite difficult to debug

-• Everything may seem like it’s working, but at the end of the day, something is off
+• Everything may seem like it’s working, but the program still behaves incorrectly

 • Sometimes the errors may be obvious, like an infinite loop

-• And sometimes they can be quite sneaky — the errors can be in edge cases, so things work most of the time
+• Sometimes they show up only in edge cases, so things work most of the time

-• Most people develop their own strategies as they gain experience
+• Most people develop their own habits as they gain experience — a few strategies are discussed below

 16.3.1.
 Print

-• Probably the simplest method for debugging is to call print in your code
+• Probably the simplest debugging method is to call print in your code

 • Print out the value of some variable